 Architecture: OneVue is a multi-tenant solution built on top of Amazon Web Services (AWS).
 AWS is designed with multiple layers of protection, including secure data transfer, encryption, network configuration, and application-level controls distributed across a scalable, secure infrastructure.

 Device Preconfiguration: Automates the configuration of OneVue Sense Sensors, Sync Bluetooth Bridges, and Notify Bell Controllers for use with OneVue before they arrive at your facility - eliminating the need to manually configure a device onsite.
 Device Preconfiguration is completed after an order is placed with Primex and completed online from your OneVue account.
-Your OneVue account ID, the devices' assigned network and settings provided are configured into each device and devices are labeled before they are shipped from Primex.
+Before the order is shipped from Primex, the order's devices are added to your OneVue account and configured with the settings supplied during preconfiguration, and the devices are labeled.

 OneVue Wired Device Configurator (OWDC) Android app: Provides the flexibility and convenience to configure new Primex OneVue Sense Sensors, Sync Bluetooth Bridges, Sync PoE Digital Clocks/Timers, and Notify Bell Controllers for use with OneVue on a mobile platform (optional method to Device Preconfiguration).
 Once you download the app from the Google Play™ store, connect the Primex device to your Android device and the app guides you through the entire process.